We use cookies.

 The practical value of the study

-Model identification is carried out describing the behavior of materials and structures under quasi-static and dynamic loading conditions.
-Mathematical models and numerical techniques have been developed for studying nonlinear behavior of structures and materials under thermopower quasi-static effects.
-The models of algorithms and programs for studying quasi-static and dynamic processes of deformation of alloys, materials and structural elements made of multi-modular materials have been developed.
-Mathematical models, algorithms and software based on the finite element method have been elaborated for numerical modeling of stress corrosion cracking of structural materials subjected to thermomechanical loading under the impact of corrosive aqueous media.
+1. We have conducted a model identification to describe the behavior of materials and structures in quasi-static and dynamic loading modes.
+We developed mathematical models and numerical methodologies for the research of the nonlinear behavior of structures and materials under conditions of thermo-power quasistatic effects.
+We have developed models, algorithms and programs for the research of the dynamic and quasistatic processes of deformation in alloys, materials and elements of structures made of materials with various moduli.
+Mathematical models, algorithms and software tools have been developed on the basis of the finite element method for the numerical modeling of corrosion cracking under strain for materials of structures under thermo-mechanical load under the impact of water media.

-Experimental schemes for studying the deformation and fracture of layered composite materials under dynamic loading have been developed by the laboratory staff.
-Using the previously purchased ANSYS software, a numerical study of deformation and failure processes of the specimens in the indicated schemes was carried out.
-A numerical substantiation of the applicability of the developed methods for assessing the rate dependences of deformation and strength is performed.
-On the basis of the purchased equipment for high-rate video recording of dynamic processes, a method for assessing the parameters of specimen deformation under conditions of low spatial resolution has been developed.
-This technique was used for experimental analysis and validation of the direct impact method to determine the dynamic deformation curves of viscoplastic materials.
+2. The employees of the Laboratory have developed experimental schemes for the research of the deformation and destruction of layered composite materials under dynamic loading.
+Using the Ansys computation complex, we have conducted a numerical modeling of the processes of deformation and destruction of samples in the indicated schemes.
+We numerically substantiated of the applicability of the developed techniques for assessing speed dependencies of the characteristics of deformation and strength.
+On the basis of the obtained equipment for high-speed video recording of dynamic processes, we have developed a methodology for assessing the parameters of deformation of a sample under conditions of low spatial resolution.
+The said methodology was used for an experimental analysis and validation of the direct hit method to determine the dynamic deformation curves of viscoelastic materials.

 Implementation of research results: